 Support For Family And Caregivers

 Working with a hospice team is an important part of providing quality care for those nearing the end of life.
-It can be difficult to accept that a loved one has a terminal illness, but knowing they are being taken care of by professionals who understand their needs and wishes can provide some comfort in this difficult time.
+It can be difficult to accept that a loved one has a terminal illness.
+Knowing they are being taken care of by professionals who understand their needs and wishes.

 The hospice team is there to support family and caregivers throughout the entire process.
 They are available to answer questions and provide resources that may be beneficial during this challenging time.